arielsalminen/responsive-nav.js/README.md

 # Responsive Nav

-### Responsive Navigation plugin without library dependencies and with fast touch screen support.
+### Responsive navigation plugin without library dependencies and with fast touch screen support.

 Responsive Nav is a tiny JavaScript plugin (weighs ~1kb) which helps you to create toggled navigation for smaller screens.
 It uses touchstart and CSS3 transitions for the best possible performance.
 It also uses a “clever” workaround which makes it possible to transition from max-height: 0 to max-height: auto which isn’t normally possible with CSS3 transitions.

 #### Features:

-* ~1kb minified and gzipped
+* Weighs only ~1kb minified and gzipped.
-* Doesn’t require any external libraries
+* Doesn’t require any external libraries.
-* Simple markup using lists
-* Uses CSS3 transitions and touchstart
+* Uses CSS3 transitions, touch events and simple markup.
-* Removes the 300ms delay between a physical tap and the click event
+* Removes the 300ms delay between a physical tap and the click&nbsp;event.
-* Makes it possible to use CSS3 transition with max-height: auto
+* Makes it possible to use CSS3 transitions with max-height:&nbsp;auto.
-* Built accessibility in mind, meaning that it works on screen readers too
+* Built accessibility in mind, meaning that everything will work on the screen readers&nbsp;too.
-* Works in all major desktop and mobile browsers including IE6 and up
+* Works in all major desktop and mobile browsers including IE6 and&nbsp;up.

 # Demo